cmcntsh/CreateCustomGPTTraining/README.md

 Gopen Writing Analysis
 ```

 Description (I discovered while recording the video that the best place to put instructions in in the Description.
+There is a 300 character limit.
 This text is revised from what you see in the video.)

 ```
-Instructions: This GPT analyzes writing based on George Gopen's Reader Expectation Approach.
-I've only tried this on individual paper secitions, not entire papers.
-You start by pasting the text you want to analyze into the prompt window.
-Analysis is done in three steps.
-In step 1, the GPT looks at the overall order and flow of the paragraphs.
-It does a brief evaluation of each paragraph.
-In step 2, the GPT examines each sentence based on Gopen's recommendations.
-In step 3, the GPT looks more closely at the internal structure of each paragraph.
+Analyze writing based on George Gopen's approach.
+Use on individual paper secitions, not entire papers.
+Analysis is done in three steps: 1) paragraph order, 2) individual sentences, 3) internal structure of each paragraph.
 You can ask for revisions at each step.
 Get started by supplying your text.
 ```

 Instructions